Home 9 Lion

 Lions live in the wild to about 12 years of age, although lions in captivity live almost twice that long.
 In the wild, rivalries amongst males are so frequent that the constant fighting lowers their lifespan by nearly fifty percent.

-Lion families
+Lion Families

 Most big cats live solitary lives but not so the lion.
 They are unusually social and live in groups called “prides.”
 A pride consists of related females and offspring and a small number of adult males.